Universal Limitations on Quantum Key Distribution over a Network: Summary of the main results

 where $E^\varepsilon_{h,\GE}(\mc{N})$ is the $\varepsilon$-hypothesis testing relative entropy of genuine multipartite entanglement of the multiplex channel $\mc{N}$, which is based on the $\varepsilon$-hypothesis testing divergence \cite{BD10}.
 In the case of many channel uses, interleaved by LOCC, we can also show the following strong converse bound:

-where $E_{\max,E}(\mc{N})$ is the max-relative entropy of entanglement of the multiplex channel $\mc{N}$, which is based on the max-divergence \cite{Dat09}.
+where $E_{\max,E}(\mc{N})$ is the max-relative entropy of entanglement of the multiplex channel $\mc{N}$, which is based on the max-relative entropy \cite{Dat09}.
 In the case of finite dimensional Hilbert spaces we can also get a strong converse result in terms of the regularized relative entropy,

 If $\mc{N}$ is teleportation-simulable \cite{BBPS96,PLOB15}, i.e. it can be simulated by a resource state and an LOCC operation, the bounds on $P_{\LOCC}(\mc{N})$ reduce to the relative entropy of entanglement of the resource state.
 Our upper bounds on the secret-key-agreement capacities also are upper bounds on the multipartite quantum capacities where goal is to distill GHZ states.